 Depicting the Enslaved Body

 Mario Chiodo’s sculpture Path of Thorns and Roses offers a transcendent narrative of hope, says Ater, but also reveals the difficulties artists face in visualizing the historical enslaved body for a public space.
-For Ater, the statue is a “mash-up” featuring 19th-century forms and a stereotypical unclothed body.
+For Ater, the statue is a “mash-up” featuring nineteenth-century forms and a stereotypical unclothed body.
 “I have brought several people there, and they have huge problems with the unclothed black body,” she says.

 Ater questions whether it is truly possible to visualize the trauma of slavery.
 “What does black suffering look like from the slave past?” she asks.
 “How do you actually manifest that in three-dimensional form?
 How do you model it in clay?
 How do you cast it?
-How do we manifest that trauma, that suffering, that horror that we really can’t know in the 21st century?
+How do we manifest that trauma, that suffering, that horror that we really can’t know in the twenty-first century?
 We can’t know what it would be like to be lashed 50 times for violating some kind of code on a plantation.
 We can’t know what it would have been like to come to Alexandria as a formerly enslaved person seeking freedom.”

 Chiodo’s sculpture features six figures representing Oppression, Struggle, Loss, Sacrifice, Compassion, and Hope.
 Ater believes that the sculpture’s legibility—what we see or understand to be happening in the Path of Thorns and Roses—might be difficult for the common observer to grasp.
 “The allegorical forms are not labeled on the monument,” she notes.
 “I have an art history background, so I know it ends up in Hope.
 I know that the artist talks about it in that way, but I wonder just how legible the forms are to visitors.”